orangeduck/mpc/README.md

 mpc_parser_t *mpc_state(void);
 ```

-Consumes no input, always successful, returns a copy of the parser state as `mpc_state_t *`.
-This pointer needs to be freed with `free` when done with.
+Consumes no input, always successful, returns a copy of the parser state as a `mpc_state_t *`.
+This state is newly allocated and so needs to be released with `free` when finished with.

 * * *